csacro-University-Exercises/AES/README.md

 ## Chapter 10
 ### Exercise 1
 lights
-* copied files from chapter 9
+* copied files from Chapter9 Exercise1
 * followed tutorial step by step
 there was only a .text section in Memory Settings (no .data section)
 ### Exercise 2